I seem to have lost the entire first part of what I had just written, all from clicking on one wrong thing, or pushing a wrong button -- I don't know.

 TAURIEL, the Elf, played by Evangeline Lilly

-Her character was entirely fabricated for the movies; she was not in any of the books by Tolkein, much less The Hobbit
+Her character was entirely fabricated for the movies; she was not in any of the books by Tolkein, much less The Hobbit.

 Still, Lilly did an acceptable job with the part, I think.
 There was a huge, romantic story line in the movies that included her, but was never touched by Tolkein.